This page is part of The Caller's Box, a contra dance database.

 ?
 Variable/not defined.

-// One of two possible figures, depending on choice of caller/dancers.
+// One of two possible figures, depending

 - Negative sign.
-Used to represent previous neighbors.
+Used for previous neighbors.

-~ A partial hey pass, where you finish shoulder to shoulder with that person.
+~ A partial hey pass, finishing shoulder to

 " " Shows spoken text.